SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Because the selector is created at compile time, not at runtime, the compiler can check that the method exists and that the method is exposed to the Objective-C runtime.

+..
+TODO: Is there any truth to this?
+   Brian and I looked at the proposal, and it doesn't discuss this, but I remember reading something about information being "exposed to the typechecker".
         It also checks that,
         when the method is called,
         the arguments have the correct types.

 .. note::